ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 ### Create your Application Instance

-Now that your `ResourceGroup` is created, KRO has generated a new API (Application) that orchestrates creation of the a `Deployment`, a `Service`, and an `Ingress`.
+Now that your `ResourceGroup` is created, kro has generated a new API (Application) that orchestrates creation of the a `Deployment`, a `Service`, and an `Ingress`.
 Let's use it!